 - The coach with the highest point total will determine a winner.
 If there is a tie after all participants are completed, there will be a swing off between all tied participants aiming at the CF target.
 Each coach will hit one ball to the CF target; the coach closest to the target will be crowned the winner.

-There will be a mandatory coaches’ meeting approximately 15 minutes following opening ceremonies on Friday night.
+There will be a mandatory coaches’ meeting approximately 15-20 minutes immediately following opening ceremonies on Friday night.
 This meeting must be attended by ALL registered coaches, including assistant coaches.
 The coaches’ meeting will address all tournament rules, activities, and all team and personal behavior expectations.
 There will be a sign-in sheet at the meeting that ALL registered coaches will be required to sign acknowledging their attendance.
 Coach passes will be distributed to each coach after this meeting and each pass can only be obtained by that specific coach.

 Courtesy runner for the pitcher and catcher allowed at any time.
 If substitutions exist, the courtesy runner must be a sub.
 If not, the courtesy runner must be the last batted out.
 The same runner cannot courtesy run twice in the same inning.

 Managers and coaches are not required to be in uniform during the games.
 However, we do expect the adults on the field to be dressed appropriately.
 All registered coaches will receive a coaches pass during the mandatory coaches meeting on opening night.
 Coaches MUST be wearing their pass in the dugout at all times.
 Nationals tournament staff reserve the right to make an on-site pass inspection at any time.
 Those found to be abusing their pass are subject to expulsion from the facility.